nomadkitty/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM aka Document Object Model is an object representation of the html elements of a webpage

 2. What is an event?

+Events are things hanppening to HTML elements.
+Event increases the interaction for users

 3. What is an event listener?

+Event listener is a funtion that triggers the selected element’s event.

 4. Why would we convert a NodeList into an Array?

+Coverting NodeList into an Array will unlock all the array metods to be used on the list.

 5. What is a component?

+Components are the building block to modern application development.
+A component is a set of code that could be reused.

 ### Git Set up